 This pertains to more than just going on a solo trip.
 Remember the first time you took public transportation or even driven in a car by yourself?
 As nerve-wracking as it was for me, after a few tries, I became more confident.
 It goes the same as going on a trip abroad.
 The more you do something, the more experienced you become.

 Part of the travel experience is trying new things.
 Sometimes “the rush” makes you step out of your comfort zone and you do something different.
 During the solo time, you learn that you’re a risk-taker, courageous and pretty awesome.

 Picture Taking can be Annoying

 Unless I’m brave, I have little to no pictures of myself when I go away.
 I love taking pictures and showing my travel through my eyes, but there are some days when I want to take that corny touristy photo like the one on Mt.
 Isabel de Torres.
-As tired as I am of selfies, selfie sticks or learning to take pictures using a tripod and camera remote are good tools.
+As tired as I am of selfies, selfie sticks or learning to take solo travel pictures has helped.
 You can also be brave and ask someone to take a picture or hire a photographer.